iamkirankumaryadav/Python/oop.md

 # Object Oriented Programming

 - `Python` is an object oriented programming language.
-- Almost everything in Python is an `object`
+- Every real world entity is an `object`, almost everything in Python is an `object`
 ```
 e.g. x = 5